 What legal basis do we have for using your information?

-For sales, client services and general enquires, it is necessary for our legitimate interests in order to be able to respond to your request, or to deliver your services if you engage us to do so.
+For sales, client services and general enquires, it is necessary for our legitimate interests in order to be able to respond to your request, or to discuss our services.

 For trainees, it it necessary for our legitimate interests in order to provide the training services to you or your employer.